dshebib/kubernetes_website/content/en/docs/concepts/workloads/pods/init-containers.md

 must execute again.

 Changes to the init container spec are limited to the container image field.
-Altering an init container image field is equivalent to restarting the Pod.
+Altering an init container image will not automatically trigger the Pod to restart.
+You can use a [workload controller](/docs/concepts/workloads/) to cause such updates to restart the affected pods.

 Because init containers can be restarted, retried, or re-executed, init container code should be idempotent.
 In particular, code that writes to files on `EmptyDirs`